paulbastian/eudi-doc-architecture-and-reference-framework/docs/arf.md

     \[ISO/IEC 18013-5\] standard.
 In a remote flow, when a Relying Party requires user authentication and data access to provide a service, the process initiates through either a web browser or a mobile app.

--   **The Secure Cryptographic Interface (SCI)** enables the Wallet Instance to communicate with the Wallet Secure Cryptographic Application (WSCA).
-This interface is specifically designed for managing cryptographic assets and executing cryptographic functions.

 -   **The PID Issuance Interface (PPI)** is based on the \[OpenID4VCI\] protocol and is used when the wallet instance communicates with a